Tax Frequently Asked Questions

-My address in Cedarville has changed since I began working or I am on Curricular Practical Training and now living in another city.
+My address in Cedarville has changed since I began working or I am on an Optional Practical Training (OPT) and now living in another city.
 How do I notify payroll of my address change so that I will receive my W-2 and/or 1040-S?

 I worked or attended a university in another state and paid state taxes.
 How do I report this on my federal tax return?
 Am I required to file a state tax return?

 You may claim an itemized deduction on Form 1040NR-EZ (line 11) or Form 1040NR (line 35) for any state taxes withheld.
 You may also be required to file a state income tax return in addition to the Federal Income Tax Return.